How To Host A Christmas Cookie Exchange

 - Print out the Thank You Tags.

-- Laminate (I love my Scotch Laminator!) the Thank You Tags for the Christmas Cookie Cutter thank you gift if you desire and cut them out and punch a hole in the top for ribbon.
+- Laminate (I love my Scotch Laminator!) the Thank You Tags for the Christmas Cookie Exchange favors I made as a thank you gift.

 - Make sure you have a large enough table to set up with the cookies and other food items.